 The planning consents incorporate several pre-commencement planning conditions and these include approval of a Pre-Construction Environmental Management Plan (CEMP); a Landscape and Ecological Management Plan (LEMP); pre-construction ecological surveys and arrangements for longer-term biodiversity monitoring.

-The trees were planted approximately forty years ago to obscure the now disused Northwick landfill site.
-Poplars are generally regarded as low quality tree species that due to their limited lifespan are rarely used to enhance wildlife habitats
+The poplar trees that have been removed were planted approximately forty years ago to obscure the now disused Northwick landfill site.
+Poplars are generally regarded as low-quality tree species and due to their limited lifespan, are rarely used to enhance wildlife habitats.

 The project has been divided into five geographical areas listed below and an overview of the work required:

 In 2012, the three organisations commissioned a study to establish the possible options for the future flood defence of Avonmouth Severnside Enterprise Area.
 This identified a preferred flood risk management option, taking into account the socio-economic, environmental and financial components to ensure sustainable development, together with engineering considerations.